clt449/ClickPredictML/README.md

 **Project Summary: Data Analysis and Modeling for Click Prediction**

 **Background:**
-You Goal is to analyze data related to ad clicks and predict whether a user will click on an ad.
+Goal is to analyze data related to ad clicks and predict whether a user will click on an ad.

 **Project Steps:**